-To file a claim or appeal, you must use the designated form in accordance with Plan procedures.
-By participating in the Plans, you and your beneficiaries agree that you cannot commence a legal action against the Plans more than one year after your final appeal has been denied, unless an insurance contract made available under the Plan provides for a different limitation.
+To file a claim or appeal, you must use the designated form in accordance with the applicable Citigroup Health and Welfare Plan procedures.
+By participating in the Citigroup Health and Welfare Plans, you and your beneficiaries agree that you cannot commence a legal action against the any of the Citigroup Health and Welfare Plans more than one year after your final appeal has been denied, unless an insurance contract made available under the Plan provides for a different limitation.
 No legal action can be brought to recover benefits under any of the Plans until the appeal rights described below have been exercised, and the Plan benefits requested in such appeal have been denied.

 If you do not receive a benefit to which you believe you are entitled under any Citigroup Health and Welfare Plans subject to ERISA, which excludes DCSA and TRIP, or if your application for benefits is denied, in whole or in part, you may file a claim with the Plan Administrator or Claims Administrators, as applicable.
-For more information about the Plan Administrator and Claims Administrators, see "Plan administration" on page 223 and the list of Claims Administrators under "Claims Administrators" on page 227.
+For more information about the Plan Administrator and Claims Administrators, see "Plan administration" on page 282 and the list of Claims Administrators under "Claims Administrators" on page 286.

 The Plan Administrator or Claims Administrator is generally required to evaluate your claim and notify you of its decision within a specified time period in accordance with ERISA.
 If your written claim is denied, you have a right to appeal the claim denied by the Plan Administrator or Claims Administrator by filing a request for review of your claim denial.
-If you wish to bring legal action against the Company or the Plan, you must first go through the Plan's appeals procedures.
+If you wish to bring legal action against the Company or the one of the Citigroup Health and Welfare Plan, you must first go through the Citigroup Health and Welfare Plan's appeals procedures.

 ERISA provides for different timetables and claims procedures that may vary by type of benefit.
 Each of the medical benefits (including dental and vision benefits), disability benefits, and all other types of benefits has a different timetable and claims and appeals procedures.
 General information about the claims and appeals procedures is set forth below.

-Detailed procedures governing claims for benefits, applicable time limits, and remedies available under the Citi medical, dental, vision, HCSA, LPSA, and disability Plans for the redress of claims that are denied are included in this Handbook.
+Detailed procedures governing claims for benefits, applicable time limits, and remedies available under the Citigroup Health Benefit Plan, the Citigroup Dental Benefit Plan, the Citigroup Vision Benefit Plan, the Health Care Spending Accounts (HCSA/LPSA) and the Citigroup Disability Plan for the redress of denied claims are included in this Handbook.